 Companies should disclose information requested by them under ANR disclosure requirements.
 In particular, any information that is required under corporate securities law or that could be used by shareholders to determine director nominee qualifications, relevant experience, independence, and/or shareholding / voting /economic interests in the company held by a director nominee or the nominating shareholder should be clearly provided to shareholders.
-This information should be disseminated in the same manner for shareholder nominees as for management nominees.
+This information should be requested, gathered and disseminated in the same manner for shareholder nominees as for management nominees.

-ANR provisions that stipulate that the corporation is not obligated to include any information provided by the dissident director nominees or the nominating shareholder in any shareholder communications including the proxy circular, may be viewed as contrary to the stated purpose of adopting an ANR, which is to provide shareholders with sufficient information about all director nominees so that shareholders may make informed voting decisions.
+ANR provisions that stipulate that the corporation is not obligated to include any information provided by shareholder nominees or the nominating shareholder in any shareholder communications including the proxy circular, may be viewed as contrary to the stated purpose of adopting an ANR, which is to provide shareholders with sufficient information about all director nominees.